Top 25 Cities for Irish Culture

 - Percent of the population with Irish ancestry

-- Higher numbers of Celtic festivals, throughout the year
+- Number of Celtic festivals, throughout the year

 - Sláinte!
 Score — Sláinte is the Irish term for “Cheers!”
 So, this score measures the density of Irish pubs, whisky bars, and the availability of Guinness kegs for each city.